 The official language of Vietnam is Vietnamese, but as a tourist you can certainly make yourself understood in English.

-As with other international travel, you must be in possession of a valid British passport.
+As a British citizen, you must be in possession of a valid British passport.
 The passport must be valid for at least 6 months after your departure from Vietnam.

-As of February 2017, Vietnam has introduced an electronic visa, the e-visa, which is valid for stays and visits of up to 30 days.
+As a British citizen, you need a visa to travel to Vietnam and you must apply for an “e-visa”, which is for stays and trips of up to 30 days.
 The application must be processed through the official page e-visa Vietnam, where you have to upload a photo of your passport and a passport photo (max.
 1024 KB).
 You are also required to enter a number of personal details and your address in Vietnam.
 Here, we suggest that you write the name of your first hotel and the name of the city.

 The E-visa costs 25 USD and is payable online when you submit your application, so please ensure that you have your credit card on hand when you begin.
 Once you have completed the application and payment, you will receive a confirmation of your request by e-mail.
 This e-mail contains a unique registration code marked in bold (20 characters).